stellar/system-test/README.md

   # this will override SOROBAN_CLI_GIT_REF, and install soroban cli from crates repo instead
   SOROBAN_CLI_CRATE_VERSION=0.4.0

-  # this will skip building core, horion, rpc from source and instead will use the versions already compiled in the existing quickstart image provided:
+  # this will skip building core, horizon, rpc and quickstart from git source and instead
+  # will use the versions already compiled in the existing quickstart docker image provided:
-  QUICKSTART_IMAGE=stellar/quickstart:soroban-dev
+  QUICKSTART_IMAGE=<docker registry>/<docker image name>:<docker tag>

+  # this will skip building core from git source and instead
+  # will use the bin already compiled at /usr/local/bin/stellar-core in the existing docker image provided:
+  CORE_IMAGE=<docker registry>/<docker image name>:<docker tag>

+  # this will skip building soroban-rpc from git source and instead
+  # will use the bin already compiled at /bin/soroban-rpc in the existing docker image provided:
+  SOROBAN_RPC_IMAGE=<docker registry>/<docker image name>:<docker tag>

+  # this will skip building soroban-cli from git source and instead
+  # will use the bin already compiled at /usr/local/cargo/bin/soroban in the existing docker image provided:
+  SOROBAN_CLI_IMAGE=<docker registry>/<docker image name>:<docker tag>

+  # this will skip building horizon from git source and instead
+  # will use the bin already compiled at /go/bin/horizon in the existing docker image provided:
+  HORIZON_IMAGE=<docker registry>/<docker image name>:<docker tag>

+  # this will skip building friendbot from git source and instead
+  # will use the bin already compiled at /app/friendbot in the existing docker image provided:
+  FRIENDBOT_IMAGE=<docker registry>/<docker image name>:<docker tag>
   ```

   (2) Run the system test docker image: